ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 ![](/blog/content/images/2021/04/nginx_nomitigation.svg)

-When you are finished, please delete your resources in the GENI Portal, to free them up for other experimenters!
+When you are finished, please delete your resources, to free them up for other experimenters!